codechefmarc/localist_drupal/README.md

     - localist_event_types
 ```

-3. The change from a regular migration is the addition of the `extract_localist_filter` plugin which correct connects the filters on each event to the dependency migration so it can attach Drupal events to the corresponding taxonomy term.
+2. The change from a regular migration is the addition of the `extract_localist_filter` plugin which correctly connects the filters on each event to the dependency migration so it can attach Drupal events to the corresponding taxonomy term.
-4. If not already done, enter your event migration ID into the "Event Migration" field in the settings form.
+3. If not already done, enter your event migration ID into the "Event Migration" field in the settings form.
-5. Run your event migration.
+4. Run your event migration.

 ## Override Properties